-ONTEORA CENTRAL SCHOOL DISTRICT PO Box 300 · Boiceville, NY 12412
+PO Box 300 · Boiceville, NY 12412 Regulation Number: 7132R Date:

-Regulation Number: 7132R Date: October 14, 2021 HOMELESS CHILDREN
+HOMELESS CHILDREN REGULATION 7132R

-Each school in the district will maintain forms provided by the Commissioner of Education for designating a homeless child's district of attendance.
+Each school in the district shall maintain forms provided by the Commissioner of Education for designating a homeless child's district of attendance.
 These forms must be provided to any homeless child or parent or guardian who seeks to enroll a child in school.
-The district's McKinney-Vento liaison for homeless students will assist the homeless child and/or parent or guardian in understanding their rights under the law and provide them with information regarding the educational and related opportunities available to them.
+The district's liaison for homeless students shall assist the homeless child and/or parent or guardian in understanding their rights under the law and provide them with information regarding the educational and related opportunities available to them.

-School placement decisions for homeless children will be based on the "best interest of the child" and will:

-- presume that keeping the child in the school of origin is in the child's best interest, except when doing so is contrary to the wishes of the parent or guardian or unaccompanied youth; and - consider student-centered factors such as the effect of mobility on student achievement, 2. education, health and safety of the child, giving priority to the wishes of the child's parent or guardian or unaccompanied youth.
+School placement decisions for homeless children will be based on the "best interest of the child" and shall consider student-centered factors such as the effect of mobility on student achievement, education, health and safety.
+Unless doing so is contrary to the wishes of the child's parent or guardian, to the extent possible, a homeless child will continue to attend the school of origin (the school the child attended when they became homeless).

-If the district determines that it is in the best interests of the student to attend a school other than the school of origin or a school requested by the parent or guardian, , the Superintendent or designee will provide the parent or guardian or unaccompanied youth with a written explanation of its decision, together with a statement regarding the right to appeal the placement, which will be in a manner and form understandable to them.
-The Superintendent or designee will refer any such dispute to the district's McKinney-Vento liaison for resolution.
-The student must be enrolled in the school sought by the parent or guardian or unaccompanied youth and provided with requested transportation pending final resolution of the dispute, including all available appeals.
+If the district wishes to send a homeless child to a school other than the school of origin or a school requested by the parent or guardian, the Superintendent or designee shall provide the parent or guardian (or child, if an unaccompanied youth) with a written explanation of its decision, together with a statement regarding the right to appeal the placement, which shall be in a manner and form understandable to them.
+The Superintendent or designee shall refer any such dispute to the district's liaison for the homeless for resolution.
+The homeless child must be enrolled in the school sought by the parent or guardian pending final resolution of the dispute, including all available appeals.